 booklet.
 Includes William Carr of Settle, 1777 which is headed

-this is my father’s will.”
+this is my fathers will.
 Second, this a copy of the will of

 William Carr, elder, Surgeon of Little Gomersal dated 1821.
 Loose in